cynixx3/third-party-miner-installer-for-ethos/README.md

 - [AMD,CPU,NVIDIA] - [soliditysha3miner](https://github.com/lwYeo/SoliditySHA3Miner)

 ### ONLY ONE ADDITIONAL MINER CAN BE INSTALLED AT A TIME
-ethOS files are overwritten for the installation of each miner.
+ethOS files are overwritten for the installation of each miner even though miners can be left in place with (update).
+Some miner dependencies will prebent other miners from starting.

-### NOTICE:
+### Support
 This manager was **not written or supported by ethOS** and neither the scirpt or the installed miners are supported by their policies.
 For support please visit the https://www.rizon.net/chat and join channel #miningmasterrace, if you are already on #ethosdistro, this is as simple as typing `/join #miningmasterrace` in chat.

 ## Getting Started